notional-finance/contracts/docs/RiskFramework.md

 # Methods
 ### `getRequirement`
-> Given a portfolio of trades, returns a set of requirements in every currency represented.
+> Given a portfolio of assets, returns a set of requirements in every currency represented.

 #### Parameters:
-- `portfolio`: a portfolio of trades
+- `portfolio`: a portfolio of assets

 #### Return Values:
 - a set of requirements in every currency represented by the portfolio